tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 If you model termination as an explicit $\text{EOS}$ edge, this formula counts every node strictly including the terminal leaves.
 If you instead model termination as an `is_end_of_word` Boolean flag, the prefix set is taken strictly over the raw key (excluding $\text{EOS}$) and the terminal states are absorbed into the existing nodes.

-This exposes the "Sparse Node" problem.
+{{< alert title="The Sparse Node Problem" color="warning" >}}
 If we insert "apple" and "application", the shared path `a-p-p-l` (4 nodes) is amortized.
 But if we insert "zenith" and no other word starts with 'z', we pay for 6 nodes, 5 of which have degree 1.
 It is exactly this sparse node waste that motivates advanced designs like the Adaptive Radix Tree (ART) and burst tries.
+{{< /alert >}}

 ### The Alphabet and Memory Blowups